storyfeet/dugi_bialan/content/grammar.md

 -- mi wei mugo muli deso gela
 ..
 I eat everything except fish

-It can be used with negation to mean only or just.
+It can be used with negation to mean only or just. the va can apply to the particle or to deso directly

+-- mi va-wei deso mugi ei gela
--- mi wei va deso mugi ei gela
+-- mi wei va-deso mugi ei gela
 ..
 I only eat fish

+-- mi wei mugi va-ei deso gela dis
--- mi wei mugo [ei] va deso gela dis
+-- mi wei mugo ei va-deso gela dis
 ..
 I'm eat only this fish

-'ei' can be implied as va deso, carry the devision
+-- me wei bena ei dis va-da deso vin

--- me wei bena ei dis da va deso vin
+-- me wei bena ei dis da va-deso vin
 ..
 I give this to only you

 ### iani - or / choice